Genomenon/ngTagsInput/README.md

 ## Options

-Check out the [documentation](http://mbenford.github.io/ngTagsInput/documentation/api) page for a detailed view of all available options.
+Check out the [(ORIGINAL mbenford) documentation](http://mbenford.github.io/ngTagsInput/documentation/api) page for a detailed view of all available options.

 ## Demo